As Zika danger wanes, travel warnings are eased for pregnant women

 Until Zika, there had never been a mosquito-borne virus that could cause serious birth defects on such a large scale.
 Among the most devastating consequences of Zika is microcephaly, a condition in which babies are born with abnormally small heads and underdeveloped brains.
 The danger to a developing fetus is most severe during the first and second trimesters of pregnancy.

 The Zika pandemic in the Americas and the Caribbean exploded in 2015.
 The virus is believed to have spread from Uganda, traveling eastward across Asia and the South Pacific until it reached South America.
-It was introduced into a region that was highly infested with mosquitoes capable of transmitting Zika and a population that was “uniformly susceptible since it never experienced the disease,” said Albert Ko, an infectious disease expert at Yale University who is studying Zika.
+It was introduced into a region that was highly infested with mosquitoes capable of transmitting Zika and a population that was “uniformly susceptible since it never experienced the disease,” said Albert Ko, an infectious disease expert at the Yale School of Public Health who is studying Zika.

 The virus infected hundreds of thousands of people and resulted in about 2,200 babies born with microcephaly, the majority in Brazil, Ko said.